 Resolving the Dilemma: Branding vs. Performance-Based Ad Campaigns

-All campaigns can be roughly split into two categories: branded and performance-based.
+All campaigns can be roughly split into two categories: branded vs performance-based advertising.

 The goal of branded ad campaigns is to bring as many impressions to the ad creative as possible.
 They frequently don’t even aim for website visits and merely focus on views.
-We launch these campaigns to boost brand awareness and showcase the brand to a wider audience.
+We launch these campaigns to boost brand awareness and showcase the brand's strategic placements to a wide audience.

 So what should you choose?
 If you are just starting out, branding ad campaigns may be easier to master and deliver fast results.
 However, specializing in performance-based campaigns would be more beneficial if you strive for higher revenue and speedy growth.